avinishrao/grafana-playaround/README.md

 </details>

 ## About The Project
-This is an API operation that triggers grafana API using AWS API gateway to check if the organization inserted in the URL query exists or not in the grafana dashboard.
-Subsequently, it also checks if the email given in the URL query parameter exists or not & if it does not exist then a new user is created with viewer role.
-The python script also sends error logs to the SNS & request ID with status code to the AWS timestream.
+This is an API operation that checks grafana API using AWS API gateway to get a response if the organization inserted in the URL query exists or not in the grafana dashboard.
+Subsequently, it also checks if the given email ID in the URL query parameter exists or not & if it does not exist then a new user is created with viewer role.
+The python script also sends error logs to the SNS & logs request ID with status code to the AWS timestream.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

+* AWS Lambda with API, SNS & Timestream
 * Python (version >= 3.9)
-* AWS Lambda with API, SNS & Timestream
 * Terraform

 <p align="right">(<a href="#readme-top">back to top</a>)</p>